Flying with Your Service Dog

 To complete these forms, your service animal's weight, breed, rabies vaccination dates and veterinarian information will be needed.

-For international flights and flights to or from Hawaii and Guam: We require the U.S. Department of Transportation Air Transportation Service Animal Training and Behavior Attestation Form and, if applicable, the Relief Form to be completed and carried with you when you travel.
-Contact the United Accessibility desk at 1-800-228-2744 in advance of your travel date to add your service dog to your trip.
+For international flights and flights to or from Hawaii and Guam: Contact the United Accessibility desk at 1-800-228-2744 in advance of your travel date to add your service dog to your trip.
 Additional destination-specific documentation may be required for your service dog traveling to certain destinations.

 Only individually trained service dogs that are traveling with a qualified disabled person are allowed on United flights.
 Service dogs training to assist disabled travelers can fly with their trainers for free.

-Therapy animals are pets that have been trained and registered by a therapy organization in order to visit nursing homes, hospitals, schools and other facilities; they are not considered to be service animals.
-When traveling with a therapy animal, standard pet-related regulations and restrictions will apply.
+Therapy animals and emotional support animals are not considered to be service animals.
+When traveling with a therapy or emotional support animal, standard pet-related regulations and restrictions will apply.

 View Full United Policy Here >